Evenchen21/Evenchen21/README.md

 - 🌱 I’m currently learning **Advanced full-stack development techniques and cybersecurity practices.**

-- 👯 I’m looking to collaborate on **Cybersecurity projects, particularly those involving scripting and Python development.**
+- 👯 I’m looking to collaborate on **Cybersecurity projects,building Web Applications and particularly those involving scripting and Web development.**

 - 🤝 I’m looking for help with **Enhancing my skills in advanced cybersecurity tools and methodologies and Full Stack Web Development**